 Our Pupil Premium Strategy is focussed on 4 broad areas:

 Our Pupil Premium strategy is based on a comprehensive understanding of our students, their families and the community.
 We regularly review its impact using internal and external data and current research produced the Education Endowment Foundation.
-Park Community School participated in the ‘Improving Outcomes for Disadvantaged Learners’ project with Hampshire and Rosendale Research during 2017-18.
+Park Community School participated in the ‘Improving Outcomes for Disadvantaged Learners’ project with Hampshire and Rosendale Research during 2017-18, and took part in the Havant Tackling Disadvantage project in partnership with other local schools and HIAS.

 |Post Looked After Children||£0|

-The school spent £475,095 providing additional support for PP students.
-The pupil Premium is grant funding and is in addition to the school’s Delegated Budget.
+The school spent £641,567 providing additional support for PP students.
+The pupil Premium is grant funding and is in addition to the school’s delegated budget.
 The school chooses to invest additional funding from its delegated budget to support pupil Premium funding.

 The Pupil Premium is allocated by calculating the number of students who are on Free School Meals (FSM) or have had FSM in the last six years.
 Students who have been in care continuously for more than six months or have a parent in the Armed Services also lead to some additional funding for the school.